edwardsaunders7/hangman/README.md

 ## File Structure
-The project directory contains the following files: hangman/
+The project directory contains the following files:

-│
-├── hangman.py
-├── words.txt
-├── README.md
-│
-└── LICENSE
-hangman.py: The main Python script for playing the Hangman game. words.txt: A list of words that the game randomly selects for guessing.
+ milestone_5.py: The main Python script for playing the Hangman game.

 README.md: This file, providing information about the project.
 LICENSE: The license file for this project (MIT License).
 License